 Be proactive and brainstorm potential crises.
 Modifying existing methods of operation often can prevent crises.
 Take time to plan layoffs, acquisitions and other news to avoid operating in crisis mode.

 7. Assess the situation.

 Reacting without adequate information is a classic “shoot first and ask questions later” scenario.
 With proper planning, you can follow your own crisis plan.

 8. Identify key messages.

 Keep it simple with no more than three main messages for all audiences and a few messages targeted specifically at key audiences.

 9. Select communications methods.

 10. Ride out the storm.

-By following these steps, you create a plan that can be used at any time in the event of a crisis.
+By following these steps, you can create a plan that you can use at any time in the event of a crisis.
 Provide copies to all department heads and managers.
-Keep copies of this plan available in hard copy and on the computer network.
-Once your plan is developed, keep it handy for review and schedule practice drills.
-Having a mock crisis helps you prepare for the real thing; everyone should get together to evaluate the plan after each mock crisis.
+Keep copies of this plan available as a hard copy and on the computer network.
+Once you've developed your plan, keep it handy for review and schedule practice drills.
+Leading your team through a mock crisis helps you all prepare for the real thing; everyone should get together to evaluate the plan after each mock crisis.
 The crisis team should meet twice a year to review and update the plan.